Gre-mie/PersonalProject/Notes.md

 ---

 `remove_guild(Discord.Guild)`<br>
-might be triggered when the bot is kicked from the server
+Might be triggered when the bot is kicked from the server

 ```
 # if Discord.Guild Id in self.guilds.keys():